 Scholarship Program |

 ABOUT THE PROGRAMThe Guild's Scholarship is intended to preserve and pass on the craft of woodworking.
 Currently, scholarships are available to Guild members only.
+The Guild's Scholarship Program relies on the generosity of our Members and Community Institutions.
 If you would like to donate, please do so at the Guild's Donate page.
 Make sure you select the Scholarship checkbox.
-If you know of public or private organizations (companies, trusts, foundations etc.) willing to donate please notify us at scholarship@guildoforegonwoodworkers.org What Scholarships are available?In 2025, we provide two types of Scholarships to Guild members seeking to advance their woodworking skills and careers:
+If you know of public or private organizations (companies, trusts, foundations etc.) willing to donate please notify us at scholarship@guildoforegonwoodworkers.org What Scholarships are available?At present, we provide two types of Scholarships to Guild members seeking to advance their woodworking skills and careers:

 Deadlines:

 OCF Career Training ScholarshipOCF scholarship is made possible through a $2,500 grant from the Bob and Leona DeArmond Scholarship Fund of Oregon Community Foundation to support people seeking career training in woodworking and demonstrate financial need.
 This Scholarship offers full or partial support for Membership Fee, Guild Shop time, Classes at the Guild and Workshops/Classes at outside institutions (e.g. the Krenov School).
+NOTE: If you are planning on taking classes at outside institutions, please consult with the Scholarship team before you apply so we can ensure it is aligned to the program's goals.
 Available funds:

 Criteria: